microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab-mcc/measuring-vddio2.X/README.md

 ![ADC_driver](images/MCC_Melody_adding_ADC_driver.png)

-- Configure the *VREF* peripheral to provide a reference of 1.024V, which will be sufficient to measure the VDDIO/10.
+- Configure the *V<sub>REF</sub>* peripheral to provide a reference of 1.024 V, which will be sufficient to measure the VDDIO/10.

 ![Builder](images/MCC_Melody_adding_VREF_config.png)

-- Configure the differential *ADC* peripheral to measure 16 samples with the pos input to VDDIO2/10, and the neg input to gnd.
+- Configure the differential ADC peripheral to measure 16 samples with the positive input to VDDIO2/10, and the negative input to gnd.

 ![Builder](images/MCC_Melody_adding_ADC_config.png)